All About Purl’s

 We thank everyone who continues to buy from our online shop and Zoom into our stitch groups.
 Without all the overhead, we’ll be able to keep Purl’s running for the foreseeable future.
 We’ll be trying to share more, inspire more, teach more, and support you more.
 We are creative people and we will figure out how to keep nurturing this community, how to keep us together even when we can’t get too close.

 OUR STORE STORY:

 Purl’s Yarn Emporium opened in May 2005 on College Street in downtown Asheville.
-In 2008, the store moved to its present location on Wall Street.
+In 2008, the store moved to 10 Wall Street around the corner.
 In August 2010, Lindsey Rey, the original owner, decided to retire from the yarn store business and sold the store to her former customer, Elizabeth Schell, along with her husband Rik Schell.

 Elizabeth (a.k.a. “lizabee” on Ravelry) grew up in a yarn store, Happy Hooker’s, which was owned by her mother, Bonnie, back in the San Fernando Valley in California.
 Though she only took up knitting upon moving to Asheville from Brooklyn, NY in 2008, Elizabeth has always been involved in doing handwork of some kind.
 Elizabeth’s first calling is as a worship and theater artist and she loves to help people find ways to express themselves creatively.